 Ready to get started?
 Bring Cloud Manager into your Teams practice

 With 200 million users projected to be in Teams by 2022, Cloud Manager can be a useful ally for MSPs looking to tap into this lucrative workload and accelerate usage.
-To see how it can help you more efficiently manage and secure Microsoft Teams and other SaaS applications, sign up for a free trial, browse our top use cases, or book a demo with the SkyKick team.
+To see how it can help you more efficiently manage and secure Microsoft Teams and other SaaS applications, browse our top use cases, or book a demo with the SkyKick team.